-Thanks for the copy of the bulletin it certainly brought back some memories but unfortunately not very clear on the Charity Match I am afraid.
-I do remember we released a charity record with Andy Ford called “Supporting the City” (I think) and recording a music video in the Old Centre Spot behind the Big Bank whilst BBC Spotlight filmed us.
-Don’t think it went to number one though???
+“(Thanks for the copy of the bulletin) it certainly brought back some memories but unfortunately not very clear on the fundraising match I am afraid.
+I do remember we released a record with Andy Ford called “Supporting the City” (I think) and recording a music video in the Old Centre Spot behind the Big Bank whilst BBC Spotlight filmed us.
+Don’t think it went to number one though!

-The season started ok but as the club’s financial issues started to show itself there seemed to be more drama occurring week after week which resulted in unrest within the playing staff.
+The season started okay but as the club’s financial issues started to show, there seemed to be more drama occurring week after week which resulted in unrest within the playing staff.

-Away games that would usually have included an overnight stay at hotels etc were changed to travelling on the day and eating pre match meals on the coach consisting of Microwave pasta dishes and a piece of fruit, other luxuries at the training ground were cut back and I know Mickey Chapman the physio at the time was buying medical supplies himself to keep us going.
-I think the fans even stumped up on a couple of occasions to pay for the hotels for us which was the start of what we now call the trust I suppose.
+Away games, that would usually have included an overnight stay at hotels, were changed to travelling on-the-day and eating pre-match meals on the coach consisting of microwaved pasta dishes and a piece of fruit.
+Other luxuries at the training ground were cut back and I know Mickey Chapman, the physio at the time, was buying medical supplies himself to keep us going.
+I think the fans even stumped up on a couple of occasions to pay for hotels which, in a way, was the start of what we now call the Trust I suppose.

-We were worrying whether contracts would be honoured, whether we would get paid, we were not on great money, even the more experienced pros, so there was no nest egg to sit back on whilst we waited for the financials to sort themselves out there were still mortgages to pay and families to feed.
+We were forever worrying whether contracts would be honoured or if we would even get paid.
+We weren’t on great money, not even the more experienced pros, so there was no nest egg to sit back on.
+Whilst we waited for the financials to sort themselves out, there were still mortgages to pay and families to feed.

-Players were having discussion with the PFA in regards to where we stood in regards to contracts and whether we could contact other clubs to try and get deals elsewhere as City were in breach of contract.
-All of this was driving a wedge between the players and the club hierarchy and It was hard to remain focused on playing to be honest, even when the PFA stepped in and paid our wages for six-months or so.
+Players were having discussion with the PFA with respect to where we stood in regard to contracts and whether we could contact other clubs to try and get deals elsewhere on the basis that City were in breach of contract.
+All of this was driving a wedge between the players and the club hierarchy.
+It was hard to remain focused on playing to be honest, even when the PFA stepped in and paid our wages for six-months or so.